csb21jb/PromptAutomator/README.md

   -r N, --repeat N      Number of times to repeat each prompt (default: 1) --check-for-phrase    Check if technique phrase appears in response -c COOKIE, --cookie COOKIE
-                        Cookie string for authentication -j, --judge           Use OpenAI API to judge responses for injections --judge-model MODEL   OpenAI model to use for judging (default: gpt-4o-mini, requires --judge) -v, --verbose         Increase verbosity (-v or -vv)
+                        Cookie string for authentication (ignored if --request used) -j, --judge           Use LLM API to judge responses for injections Prompts for provider and model selection -v, --verbose         Increase verbosity (-v or -vv)
 ```